 My brother and I grew up loathing fish.
 Strange really, as we grew up in a household of seafood lovers.
-Whenever Mum would fix up Dad’s favourites of fish pakoras, salmon tikka or king prawn curry, Aj and I would grimace and hold our noses pretending to make dying noises, as we walked past the kitchen.
+Whenever Mum would fix up Dad’s favourites of fish pakoras, salmon tikka or king prawn curry (now replaced by Harbour House crabs), Aj and I would grimace and hold our noses pretending to make dying noises, as we walked past the kitchen.
 As I said… we were not fans!

 Annoyingly we both really wanted to like seafood – especially my brother.
 So much so, that he even tried hypnosis (this actually proved to be quite successful until he had an undesirable experience with a fish bone but that’s another story for another time).
 I opted for the more traditional approach and began by trying the “least fishy” dish out there.
 Fish and chips obviously.
 Beer battered deep fried fish accompanied with chips and lashings of salt and vinegar (and to the disgrace of southerners, curry sauce)… what was not to like??
 From then on, I slowly progressed and have now become more adventurous with my fishy choices.